-The 2021 Great New York State Fair will take place August 20-September 6 in Syracuse, with thrilling amusement rides, games, and attractions for all ages on the Midway, and so much more!
-See daily concerts from pop, rap, country, and rock acts including Three Dog Night, Foreigner, Nas, REO Speedwagon, Noah Cyrus, and LoCash, to name only a few.
+The 2022 Great New York State Fair will take place August 24-September 5 in Syracuse, with thrilling amusement rides, games, and attractions for all ages on the Midway, and so much more!
+See daily concerts from pop, rap, country, and rock acts including Niko Moon, Boyz II Men, Nelly, Tai Verdes, Gin Blossoms, and City Girls, to name only a few.
 Sample tasty treats from the Fair's iconic culinary experiences such as the Pizze Fritte and sausage sandwiches, and wash them down with a wine slushie.
 Check out the farm animals on display and learn about New York's agriculture.
 The Great New York State Fair is back!

 Cruise Down Mt.
 Van Hoevenberg on the Cliffside Coaster and Visit Lake Placid (Adirondacks)